miketehranian/miketehranian.github.io/index.md

 # C - Operating Systems
 ### Multi-Threaded Server & Client
-Scalable Multi-threaded Web Server and Multi-thread Web Client both using the Boss-Worker pattern for sending and receiving network socket requests using a thread-worker pool.
+Scalable Multi-threaded Web Server and Multi-threaded Web Client both using the Boss-Worker pattern for sending and receiving network socket requests using a thread-worker pool.
 Both server and client interact through a simple REST API interface.
 Threads use the [POSIX threads (Pthreads)](https://en.wikipedia.org/wiki/POSIX_Threads) library and Network Sockets use the [C Standard Socket API](https://pubs.opengroup.org/onlinepubs/7908799/xns/syssocket.h.html).

 ### Inter-Process Communication with a Proxy
 Proxy Server which uses Shared Memory IPC as a cache for requested resources.
 The cache automatically fetches missing entries from a remote server and updates itself with a copy of the resource.